IKKNIGHT/TemplatePluginSpigot/README.md

 ## Description

-This template plugin serves as a foundation for developing custom Spigot plugins for Minecraft servers.
-It provides basic functionality and structure that developers can build upon to create their own unique plugins.
+This template plugin is a foundation for developing custom Spigot plugins for Minecraft servers.
+It provides basic functionality and structure that developers can build upon to create their unique plugins.

 ## Files